History of Orange County, California

 Orange County is a prominent part of California home to the cities of Anaheim and Irvine.
 People know it as being where Disneyland and Disney California Adventure are located.
 This county has grown over the years to become one of the most intriguing places in the state.

-Orange County was originally occupied by the ancestors of the Juaneno and Gabrielino tribes.
+The Orange County area was originally occupied by the ancestors of the Juaneno and Gabrielino tribes.
 Spain set up the first modern colony in the county in the mid-eighteenth century.
 Mission San Gabriel was established in the region in 1771 not long after Don Gaspar de Portola traveled through the area.
 Mission San Juan Capistrano was formed in the area in 1776.

 The land became the property of Mexico in 1821 after that country broke away from Spain.
 The United States would receive the land in 1848 following the Mexican War.
 The region eventually became a popular space for inhabitation during the gold rush of 1849.
 The area would soon become a part of Los Angeles County as California officially became a state in 1850.
 The region continued to grow as the cities of Santa Ana, Tustin and Westminster would be formed in the 1860s and 1870s.